johann122004/WD-Lopez-Seatwork-3/readme.md

 ## Guide
 #### How to use this website?
 1. In the website, you will be introduced to two buttons, each will take you to a new webpage, the header button will take you to the header webpage, and the footer button will take you to the footer webpage.
-2. In each webpage, you will be shown the static and animated versions of Headers and Footers, 5 examples each and are all interactable.
+2. In each webpage, you will be shown the static and animated versions of Headers and Footers.
+3. There are 5 header designs each for static and animated versions, which are interactable.
-3. If you are feeling that you want to go back to the homepage, each webpage has a return to homepage button.
+4. If you are feeling that you want to go back to the homepage, each webpage has a return to homepage button.

 ## Resources